 Economic & Social Research Council (ESRC) Studentships

 Lancaster University forms part of the ESRC's North West Social Science Doctoral Training Partnership (NWSSDTP).
-Each year over 60 studentships, covering tuition and maintenance, are available for those wishing to study in areas covered by the ESRC at Lancaster, Liverpool, Manchester, or Keele.
+Each year at least 65 studentships, covering tuition and maintenance, are available for those wishing to study in areas covered by the ESRC at Lancaster, Liverpool, Manchester, or Keele.

 Applicants must be planning to study in one of the following ESRC-approved pathways (relevant FASS programmes in brackets):

-- Criminology, Social Policy and Social Work (MA Social Research, MRes Child Welfare, MA Advanced Social Work, PhD Criminology)
+- Criminology, Social Policy and Social Work (MA Social Research, MRes Child Welfare, MA Advanced Social Work, MSc Criminal Justice and Social Research Methods, MSc Criminology and Social Research Methods, PhD Criminology)